Optimal Transport Aggregation for Distributed Mixture-of-Experts: Experimental study

 \section{Experimental study}

-We compared, on simulated and real datasets, the performances of our estimator $\bar\bstheta^R$ to the following ones: \begin{itemize}[label=--] \item Global estimator $\bstheta^G$: the MLE of the MoE based on the full dataset calculated in a centralized way, \textit{i.e.}, $\bstheta^G \in \arg\inf_{\bstheta} \sum_{i=1}^N\log f(y|\bx;\bstheta)$ with $f$ defined in \eqref{eq: ME definition}.
-Note that here the generic term global does not refer to a global solution. \item Middle estimator $\bar\bstheta^{Mid}$: the parameter of the local density that gives the smallest sum of transportation divergences weighted by the $\lambda_m$'s, defined as,
+We compare the proposed estimator with several natural baselines, including a centralized estimator obtained from the full dataset and simple aggregation strategies based on the local estimators.
+We compare, on simulated and real datasets, the performances of our estimator $\bar\bstheta^R$ with the following estimators: \begin{itemize}[label=--]

+\item Global estimator $\bstheta^G$: the MLE of the MoE model computed using the full dataset in a centralized manner, i.e., \( \bstheta^G \in \arg\inf_{\bstheta} \sum_{i=1}^N \log f(y|\bx;\bstheta), \) where $f$ is defined in \eqref{eq: ME definition}.
+Note that the term \emph{global} here refers to the use of the full dataset and does not refer to a global optimum of the optimization problem.